DualAD/dualad.github.io/README.md

-# dualad.github.io
+# DualAD: Dual-Layer Planning for Reasoning in Autonomous Driving
-Dual-Layer Planning for Reasoning in Autonomous Driving
+This repository contains source code for the DualAD website.